Update – 4 October 2023

 An NES prevails over district or regional plan rules except where the NES-PF specifically allows more stringent plan rules.

-- maintain or improve the environmental outcomes associated with plantation forestry activities
+- maintain or improve the environmental outcomes associated with commercial forestry activities

-- increase the efficiency and certainty of managing plantation forestry activities.
+- increase the efficiency and certainty of managing commercial forestry activities.

-The NES-PF regulations cover 8 core plantation forestry activities that have potential environmental effects:
+The NES-CF regulations cover 8 core commercial forestry activities that have potential environmental effects:

 - afforestation (planting new forest)